 Kelly Beaver, Managing Director of the Social Research Institute at Ipsos MORI, said:

-This study, the first in our Evidence Matters series, shows that for the public still values the views of experts.
-Politicians however, are more likely to say that they use instead their own personal experiences and principles to guide decisions, with Conservative MPs more likely to say this compared to Labour MPs.
+This study, the first in our Evidence Matters series, shows that the public still values the views of experts.
+Politicians however, are more likely to say that they use their own personal experiences and principles to guide decisions instead, with Conservative MPs more likely to say this compared to Labour MPs.
 Notwithstanding differing party views on what should be important, MPs from both major parties are similar in terms of what they actually do.
 So what is driving low use of evidence and experts in political decision making?
-Beyond the age-old excuse of not having enough time, we also see MPs are not be open to evidence that contradicts their party policy or principles, and that they are not skilled enough to select reliable evidence from the mass of data available.
+Beyond the age-old excuse of not having enough time, we also see MPs are less open to evidence that contradicts their party policy or principles, and that they are not skilled enough to select reliable evidence from the mass of data available.